jacobparis/firecup-legacy/README.md

 * Refuse 0 character names on startup
 * Enable https
 * Allow name slugs in cards, so player names can appear in game (Smite John)
+* Cap status cards at 3 and trap cards at 6 per player, allow to discard when over the limit
 * Users should be able to choose card themes they want to include.
 English savvy people can have adjective, noun based cards while others may want sports trivia.
 Non drinkers should be able to opt out of drinking cards.